duanebenson-SC/SCbusinessCardHolderV2.6/README.md

 The Screaming Circuits business card holder is a multi-function device intended for your amusement and as a demonstration of our workmanship.

 The current version of the card holder, V2.6, uses a PIC18F46K22 microcontroller.
 The design will work fine with other members of the PIC18F??K22 family.
 However, it you change the variant, you will need to uncomment the corresponding #define in globals.h, under the personality settings section.

+The .brd and .sch are CAD files for Autodesk Eagle version 8.5